-TARC's proposed Fiscal Year 2025 - 2030 POP for FTA Sections 5307 is shown in Figure 5.
+TARC's proposed Fiscal Year 2025-2030 POP for FTA Sections 5307 are shown in Figures 5A (pg 41) and 5B (pg 42).
+Fiscal years 2027 and 2028 have not been programmed at the time of this writing.
 FTA Section 5310 projects are usually added to the TIP by administrative modification because the funds are awarded competitively on an annual basis.
-The anticipated annual allocations for FTA Section 5310 funds can be found in Figure 6.
-To date, TARC has not awarded any Section 5310 funds for FY 2025.
-As additional FTA Section 5310 funds are awarded, the TIP will be updated to add the newly awarded transit projects.
-TARC's proposed Fiscal Year 2025 - 2030 POP for FTA Section 5339 funds can be found in Figure 7.
+The anticipated annual allocations for FTA Section 5310 funds can be found in Figure 6 (pg 43).
+ARC's proposed Fiscal Year 2025 - 2030 POP for FTA Section 5339 funds can be found in Figures 7A and 7B (pg.
+44).
+Fiscal years 2027 and 2028 have not been programmed at the time of this writing.
+As additional funds are awarded, the TIP will be updated to add the newly awarded transit projects.
 Any FHWA funds that a transit agency receives are also listed in the TIP.

 Lastly, TARC has provided additional financial information for incorporation in the TIP.
-TARC provides statements of capital and operating expenditures and revenues, contribution sources and subsidy amounts, use of the local Mass Transit Trust Fund, and a projected operating statement as depicted in Figures 8 and 9.
-TARC's five-year Capital Improvement Program is shown in Figure 10.
+TARC provides statements of capital and operating expenditures and revenues, contribution sources and subsidy amounts, use of the local Mass Transit Trust Fund, and a projected operating statement as depicted in Figures 8A, 8B, 9A, 9B, and 9C (pgs.
+45-48).
+TARC's five-year Capital Improvement Program is shown in Figures 10A and 10B (pgs.
+49-50).